-- Classifier File Description-To add a description of the classifier file, select the Classifier File Description textbox and type the description. - Relabel-To relabel a sample, select a sample in the browser and click Relabel.
-If you relabel a sample you must retrain the classifier. - Delete-To delete a sample, select a sample in the browser and click Delete.
-If you delete a sample you must retrain the classifier. - Browser Display-The browser can display either all samples or only samples of a specified class. - To display all samples, click the All Trained Samples option button. - To display samples of a certain class, click the Samples of Class option button and select the class you want to display from the list.
-The Samples indicator displays the number of samples from that class. - The Class Population histogram displays existing classes and the number of samples for each class.
-The Total # of Samples indicator displays the number of samples you have identified for all classes.
+- Classifier File Description-Add descriptive information about the files you classify in this control. - Relabel-To relabel a sample, select a sample in the browser and click Relabel. - Delete-To delete a sample, select a sample in the browser and click Delete. - Browser Display-The browser can display all trained samples or samples of a certain class. - To display all trained samples, click All Trained Samples. - To display samples of a certain class, click Samples of Class and select the class you want to display.
+The Samples indicator displays the number of samples from that class. - Class Population-Graphically displays, for each sample, the number of instances of each type of sample in the class.

+The Total # of Samples control displays the number of samples you have trained.